Jules Buck

 Jules Buck (July 30, 1917 – July 19, 2001) was an American film producer.

 Career

 He was a cameraman for John Huston's war documentaries and began producing as assistant to Mark Hellinger.

-In 1952 he moved to Paris, then London, where he created, in association with Peter O'Toole, the company Keep Films.
-This produced movies such as Lord Jim (1963), Becket (1963), and What's New Pussycat?
-(1965).
+In 1957, Buck moved to London, where he met Peter O'Toole and launched the production company Keep Films with him.
+The company produced or co-produced several films starring O'Toole, including Becket, The Lion in Winter, What's New Pussycat?, Under Milk Wood and The Ruling Class.

 Personal life

 Buck was born in St Louis, Missouri, on July 30, 1917.
 From his 1945 marriage to actress Joyce Gates (née Joyce Ruth Getz), Buck had one child, journalist Joan Juliet Buck.
 He died in Paris on July 19, 2001.